-The Company has adopted a Whistle Blower Policy, as part of Vigil Mechanism to provide appropriate avenues to all individuals associated with the Company to bring to the attention of the Management any issue which is perceived to be in violation of or in conflict with the Code of conduct of the Company.
+The Company has adopted a whistleblower mechanism to report concerns about unethical behavior, actual or suspected fraud, or violation of the Company's Code of Conduct and Ethics.
+It provides appropriate avenues to all individuals associated with the Company to bring to the attention of the Management any issue which is perceived to be in violation of or in conflict with the Code of conduct of the Company.
 The Company has provided dedicated e-mail addresses whistleblower@abmindia.com for reporting such concerns.
 Alternatively, individuals can also send written communications to the Company.
 The employees are encouraged to voice their concerns by way of Whistle Blowing and all the employees have been given access to the Audit Committee.
 The Policy provides an avenue to every employee and every person as defined therein to report concerns directly to the Management or to the Chairperson of the Audit Committee.
 The Company Secretary is the designated officer for effective implementation of the Policy and dealing with the complaints registered under the Policy.
 All cases, registered under the Code and the Whistle Blower Policy of the Company, are reported to the management and are subject to the review of the Audit Committee.
 The Whistle Blower Policy is available on the website of the Company.

-Fees paid to Auditors:
+Fees paid to the Statutory Auditors:

 The total fees for all services paid by the Company and the subsidiaries, on a consolidated basis, to the M/s.
-Borkar & Muzumdar, Chartered Accountants Statutory Auditors and all the entities in the network firm / network entity of which Statutory Auditors is part during the Financial Year 2022-2023 is ₹11,50,000/- (excluding taxes).
+Borkar & Muzumdar, Chartered Accountants Statutory Auditors and all the entities in the network firm / network entity of which Statutory Auditors is part during the financial year 2023-2024 is ₹13,33,230/- (excluding taxes).